|Observing the Text!|

 As we risk ministering the power of the kingdom with the content of the kingdom, we begin functioning as members of God’s army.
 As such, we will certainly find ourselves face to face with the forces of the kingdom of darkness.
 Jesus followers should be sensitive to how they are functioning.
 When we are a member of the army, the armament (see Kingdom of God: 5) should be adorned.
 When functioning as a member of the Body of Christ, we should realize that a different set of actions should occur (a thumb does not do the same thing as a shield).
 We certainly do not want to use the armor of warfare on our brothers and sisters!

-The New Testament demonstrates continual communication between the natural and the and the so-called supernatural 1 (dreams, visions, prophecies, prophetic words, angelic visions, etc.).
-God used and still uses these forms of communication today to communicate to his children.
+The New Testament demonstrates continual communication between the natural and the so-called supernatural [ref]See my discussion of this topic in my book: Gracelets.
+94-97[/ref] (dreams, visions, prophecies, prophetic words, angelic visions, etc.).
+God used and still uses these forms of communication today to communicate with his children.
 The Western church often screens out the possibility of another sphere’s interaction and thus misses these important forms of communication from God to help in evangelism.

 By including the possibility for another sphere’s interaction, we will begin to encounter Satan’s kingdom almost continually, thereby entering kingdom conflict.
 It is here that we must take on Christ’s authority as given in the Great Commission and do what he commanded: heal diseases, cast out demons, and demonstrate the kingdom of God in this present evil age.